veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

 Basically we can say that **we need async when we are unable to know when that task finishes**, which usually means that our application is not directly responsible of taking care of it, **instead its execution depends on an external system or resource which may be subject to delays**.

+There's also a more practical reason, which is about **resources**.
+If we have multiple tasks and we don't use async, we'd have to **spawn a thread per task**, which works, but it's expensive and quickly becomes annoying once you have hundreds or thousands of tasks running at the same time.
+With async instead, we spawn **several tasks handled by way fewer threads**, because the **runtime optimizes** how those tasks get scheduled onto the threads it actually has available, instead of paying for a whole OS thread per task.

-Async, is good for at least these three cases:
+Async is good for at least these three cases:

 - **I/O**: reading from and writing to the filesystem depends on the filesystem itself.
 Usually this doesn't have significant delays, but it's still something we don't have control of and so it's good for async.
 We schedule an I/O operation to the OS and we poll for it to finish.
 - **Network**: any interaction with the network creates a lot of delays depending on many external resources.
-Just a HTTP GET request goes through several components that don't depend on our application.
-We ask the OS to create a socket for us, we write on the socket, the packet is enrouted from our gateway it goes through the entire internet and finally it reaches the HTTP server we want and that point it goes through the OS socket and finally it reaches the web server application which processes the request and finally it has to do everything backward (and trust me I've skipped many many steps).
+Just an HTTP GET request goes through several components that don't depend on our application.
+We ask the OS to create a socket for us, we write on the socket, the packet is enrouted from our gateway it goes through the entire internet and finally it reaches the HTTP server we want and at that point it goes through the OS socket and finally it reaches the web server application which processes the request and finally it has to do everything backward (and trust me I've skipped many many steps).
 This creates tons of delays.
 - **Time**: sometimes we ignore that, but time is async and can't be _resolved_ immediately.
 If we need to wait 5 seconds, we depend on an _external system_, which is the **Universe** I guess, so async is also good for that.

 > 💡 About I/O: you may not know that, but **I/O is not always async actually**.
-For example on Linux, the async fs functions just make a select on the file system using libc.
-That's because Linux provides async IO with [uring](https://kernel.dk/io_uring.pdf), but it's too complex for everyday use, so we still rely on the ol' good libc.
+For example on Linux, the async fs functions actually run the ol' good blocking libc calls on a **separate thread pool** under the hood (that's what tokio's `spawn_blocking` does), because `epoll` doesn't even support regular files.
+Linux does provide real async I/O with [io_uring](https://kernel.dk/io_uring.pdf), but it's still too complex and not consistently supported for a general purpose runtime to rely on by default, so we still fake it with a thread pool.

 Now that we have covered the basics, let's see how async Rust works.